kevin349831/RFIDAutoOpenDoor/README.md

 RFID module * 1

 Server Motor * 1

+NOTE:

-(NOTE:This angle range is 0 to 180)
+This angle range is 0 to 180.

+If the motor exceeds the motor may be broken.